deepkit/deepkit-framework/website/src/pages/documentation/rpc/security.md

 const kernel = new RpcKernel([{provide: RpcKernelSecurity, useClass: MyKernelSecurity, scope: 'rpc'}]);
 ```

-Or, in the case of a Deepkit Framework application, override the `RpcKernelSecurity` class with a provider in the app:
+Or, in the case of a Deepkit app, override the `RpcKernelSecurity` class with a provider in the app:

 ```typescript
 import { App } from '@deepkit/type';